 What is the Withdrawal Agreement and how can it affect me?

-The Withdrawal Agreement sets out the terms of the UK’s withdrawal from the EU and provides for a deal on citizens’ rights.
+The Withdrawal Agreement sets out the terms of the UK’s withdrawal from the EU and provides for a deal on UK and EU citizens’ rights.
 It sets out a transition period which lasts until 31 December 2020.
-During this time, you can continue to live, work and study in Italy broadly as you did before 31 January 2020.
+During this time, you can continue to live, work and study in Italy as you did before Brexit.

-Any rights that are not covered by the Withdrawal Agreement will be the subject of future negotiations.
-Here below the main aspects actually regulated by the Agreement:
+Any rights that are not covered by the Withdrawal Agreement will be dealt with future negotiations.
+Below you can find the main aspects regulated by the Agreement.

-If you are resident in Italy before the transition period ends on 31 December 2020, you will be able to stay: you will just need to register as an Italian resident if you want to stay in Italy for more than 3 months.
+If you are a resident in Italy before the transition period ends, on 31 December 2020, you will be able to remain a resident in Italy by registering as an Italian resident.

 Passports and travel

-The rules on travel will stay the same until the transition period ends on 31 December 2020.
-During this time, you can continue to travel to countries in the Schengen area or elsewhere in the EU with your UK passport.
+The rules on movements into and within the Schengen Area will remain the same until the transition period ends on 31 December 2020.
+During this time, you can continue to travel to countries in the Schengen area or elsewhere in the EU with your UK passport, without limitations.

-If you’re living in Italy or move there permanently before 31 December 2020, you’ll have life-long healthcare rights in Italy as you do now, provided you remain resident.
+If you’re living in Italy or you have moved there permanently before 31 December 2020, you’ll have life-long healthcare rights in Italy as you do now, provided that you remain a resident.

-If you are resident in Italy on or before 31 December 2020, your right to work will stay the same, as long as you remain resident in Italy.
+If you are resident in Italy on 31 December 2020, your right to work will remain the same, as long as you remain a resident in Italy.

 What will happen when the transition period will end?

-After 31 December 2020, standard immigration provisions applicable to citizens of non-EU and non-Schengen States shall apply to British citizens who have not registered their Italian residence before the transition period ends.
+After 31 December 2020, standard immigration provisions applicable to citizens of non-EU and non-Schengen States shall apply to British citizens who have not registered their Italian residence before the end of the transition period.